The Tragedy Of Addiction In Australia

 The Most Abused Drugs In Australia

-After Marijuana, Australia’s most abused drugs are Ecstasy, Hallucinogens, and Amphetamines.
-The most popular, Ecstasy, has been used by 11.2% of Australians over the age of 14.
-That is close to 3,000,000 people and doesn’t include the use of Hallucinogens, 9.4%, or Amphetamines, 6.3%.
+After marijuana, Australia’s most abused drugs are ecstasy, hallucinogens, and amphetamines.
+The most popular, ecstasy, has been used by 11.2% of Australians over the age of 14.
+That is close to 3,000,000 people and doesn’t include the use of hallucinogens, 9.4%, or amphetamines, 6.3%.
 While there may be some overlap, people who use one of these drugs look for a specific effect that the others don’t have.
 It is more likely that these numbers represent individuals.
 That means that the number of people in Australia who are suffering from some form of dependency is likely well over 4,000,000.

 Death By Addiction In Australia

-Many don’t imagine the downside to abuse.
+Many don’t imagine the downsides to abuse.
 They believe that addiction is something that can be avoided.
 However, it isn’t a question of willpower.
 Addiction is a biological response in the body.
 In some cases, that means only one use of the drug will cause the body to crave more of it.

 Prescription Opioid Addiction In Australia

-As of 2017, doctors in Australia were cumulatively writing 14,000,000 prescriptions for Opioid Painkillers every year.
-While this may not seem dangerous, 1 in 10 who are prescribed an Opioid becomes addicted to their prescription.
+As of 2017, doctors in Australia were cumulatively writing 14,000,000 prescriptions for opioid painkillers every year.
+While this may not seem dangerous, 1 in 10 who are prescribed an opioid becomes addicted to their prescription.
 That means there are potentially 1,400,000 people across Australia who are battling an addiction that came from a genuine need for pain relief.
 Realistically, there are some out there who are doctor-shopping; doctor-shopping is the act of obtaining multiple prescriptions from different doctors in order to sell or abuse the drug.

-The rampant Opioid problem that is sweeping multiple countries is hitting Australia hard.
+The rampant opioid problem that is sweeping multiple countries is hitting Australia hard.
 In fact, 69% of drug-related deaths in 2015, a total of 1,395, were due to a prescription drug.
 Similarly to alcohol, people underestimate the dangerous potential of prescription medications.
 Many think that because it is meant for medicinal use that it is safe.
-However, most addictions of illegal Opioids start from a prescription that someone can no longer attain from a doctor.
+However, most addictions of illegal opioids start from a prescription that someone can no longer attain from a doctor.

 2,023